An In-Depth Guide to "rel=canonical"

 On the Edit Feed Source page for your feed, just tick the checkbox 'Canonical Link'

 Click Update.
-And if required, re-import all your previously imported feeds if you want the setting to apply to already imported items.
+If required, re-import all your previously imported feeds if you want the setting to apply to already imported items.

 If you open the HTML source of subsequently imported posts, you will find link tags like this one: